dbduino-prjs/rpi-arduino-cloud/js/gpio-basic/README.md

 ### Install the GPIOD node.js package using NPM
 Next, you have to install the node package.

+> Tip: The NPM modules can be installed globally or locally in the working folder.
+My suggestion is to work in the `js/` folder and install the modules there.
+Once installed, you should see a folder `js/node_modules/`.

 ```
 npm install --save node-libgpiod node-fetch
 ```

-### Install Arduino Cloud python packages
+### Install Arduino Cloud Node.js packages
 To install the Arduino IoT Cloud client library, you only have to do the following:

 ```
 npm install arduino-iot-js
 ```

-> Note: You can install the NPM packages as global or local in the folder

 ## 3. Develop the Node.js application

 Use your favourite programming environment and edit the `gpio-basic.js` file.

-Create a file called `credentials.js` inside the `gpio-basic` folder with the following content
+Create a file called `credentials.js` inside the `js/gpio-basic/` folder with the following content

 ```
 module.exports = {